TCP Code – update and next steps

 Ongoing

-Test ideas and concepts with relevant stakeholders as required.
+Test ideas and concepts with relevant stakeholders as required

-14 March
+14 March (complete)

 Drafting on payments to be provided to the ACMA, cc’ing the RC.